getindata/gid-mdp-workshop/Session 2a - hands-on exercises.md

     Here, you defined source `name`, which normaly is the same as the `schema` name in your data warehouse (in our example - `raw_data`).
 Under the `table / name` field you described name of the raw table, which in this case is `order_items`.

-    Find more information about dbt sources in dbt documentation: https://docs.getdbt.com/docs/build/sources
+    Find more information about dbt sources in dbt documentation: https://docs.getdbt.com/docs/build/sources **Hint**: defining sources does not have to be a manual chore - check-out a popular [dbt-codegen](https://hub.getdbt.com/dbt-labs/codegen/latest/) extension that supports [automation of this process](https://github.com/dbt-labs/dbt-codegen/tree/0.10.0/#generate_source-source).

 5. In order to check whether your source has been defined correctly (note that yaml files are whitespace-sensitive):